 A character sheet is a piece of paper designed to organize and contain any and all necessary PC information, for the benefit of both the Referee and Player.
-For WHITEBOX, the character sheet could be something as simple as a 3x5" index card-with equipment and spells written on the back:
+For White Box, the character sheet could be something as simple as a 3x5" index card-with equipment and spells written on the back.
+Or you can download the sheet below at http://whiteboxgame.blogspot.com/